FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Introduction

+Prior work has documented representational disparities in T2I systems \citep{luccioni2023stablebias,wan2024survey} and proposed generation-time interventions to mitigate them \citep{friedrich2023fairdiffusion,li2023fairmapping,sahili2025faircot}.
+These methods target the generator, but do not by themselves provide a calibrated and auditable evaluation procedure.
+On the evaluation side, CLIP-based metrics \citep{radford2021clip,hessel2021clipscore}, VQA-style checklists \citep{hu2023tifa}, and preference-trained image rankers \citep{xu2023imagereward,kirstain2023pickapic} offer scalable alternatives to manual annotation, yet they can reward surface correlations, lack principled abstention, and provide limited evidence for their decisions.
+Recent work on LLMs as judges suggests a promising direction, while also showing that judge behavior is itself sensitive to bias and protocol design \citep{zheng2023llmasjudge,chen2024humansllms,wang2025mllmjudge}.
+What is missing is an evaluation-oriented protocol that can reason over visible evidence, respect fixed label taxonomies, abstain under uncertainty, and support fairness-sensitive attributes that are often contextual rather than purely facial, such as religion, disability, and profession.

 To address these gaps, we propose \emph{FairJudge}, a calibrated protocol that treats instruction-following multimodal LLMs (MLLMs) as fair judges for T2I evaluation.
-Technically, FairJudge (1) enforces label-constrained outputs for target attributes and professions; (2) requires the judge to cite explicit, observable visual evidence and to return a neutral/unknown outcome when evidence is missing; (3) standardizes alignment scoring with an explanation-oriented rubric that maps to a continuous $[-1,1]$ scale; and In contrast to CLIP-only pipelines that score similarity, FairJudge elicits accountable, evidence-aware decisions; and unlike generation-time debiasing (\emph{FairDiffusion}, \emph{FairMapping}, \emph{FairCoT}), our focus is \emph{evaluation fairness}.
+Technically, FairJudge (1) enforces label-constrained outputs for target attributes and professions; (2) requires the judge to cite explicit, observable visual evidence and to return a neutral or unknown outcome when evidence is insufficient; and (3) standardizes alignment scoring with an explanation-oriented rubric mapped to a continuous $[-1,1]$ scale.
+In contrast to CLIP-only pipelines that reduce evaluation to similarity scoring, FairJudge elicits accountable, evidence-aware decisions; and unlike generation-time debiasing approaches such as \emph{FairDiffusion}, \emph{FairMapping}, and \emph{FairCoT}, our focus is \emph{evaluation fairness}.